greaselovely/Z16/_posts/2025-02-22-my-initial-career-and-transition-to-it.markdown

 At one point, I had the opportunity to work a production out of state, where I was responsible for the grip truck and headed to Arizona by way of Moab.
 I had to go through the mountains during winter with a loaded grip truck.
 This is where I developed my hate for snow season combined with mountains.

 This was for a commercial for a company I had not heard of before or since.
 And when I tell this story out loud, I get the `ohhh...`.
-The commerical was for `Shane Jeans` and was shot all in Monument Valley, and had a decent budget but very small crew.
+The commercial was for `Shane Jeans` and was shot all in Monument Valley, and had a decent budget but very small crew.
 One morning we were up early and sitting in a parking lot waiting on a helicopter to arrive so we could mount the camera in it for arial shots.

 I got to do a lot of cool random shit at LSI, but there was its fair share of hard labor too.